 This fellowship is open to STEM doctoral students.
 Interested doctoral students submit their resume and a 1-page cover letter online.
 Outstanding candidates will convey the following in their application: why they are interested in professional development this program offers, how participation in this program will be of personal benefit or meaning to them, their research/work experience and skills, and their ability to apply their current skills to a new and diverse sets of problems.

-Applications are due July 30.
-Decisions will be made around mid-August.
+Decisions are made around mid-August.

 We thank the Mark Torrance Foundation for creating this unique professional development opportunity for clean energy students.